jorgeplatero/climate-airflow-web-app/README.md

-# ClimateFlow: a Streamlit app automated by Airflow
+# ClimateFlow: a Web App Streamlit app automated by Airflow

 <img src='https://github.com/jorgeplatero/climate_report_airflow/blob/ec130de4cdeedd8968b1e5e26e7417a3c75403d3/img/logo.png' width='150'/>

 ## Description

-This repository contains a Streamlit app with data that is updated by an Airflow pipeline, which is also responsible for extracting data from the [Visual Crossing Weather API](https://www.visualcrossing.com/weather-api).
+This repository contains a web app Streamlit with data that is updated by an Airflow pipeline, which is also responsible for extracting data from the [Visual Crossing Weather API](https://www.visualcrossing.com/weather-api).

 **Key Features:**